Downsize to retirement living and boost your super balance

 While Downsizer Contributions are not tax deductible, it is important to understand they will be taken into account when determining eligibility for the age pension or aged care packages.

-Brad Monk, a senior advisor from LifePath financial planning, says there are some very good benefits to using your superannuation and account-based pensions, when purchasing a retirement village lifestyle.
+Brad Monk, a senior advisor from LifePath financial planning, says there are some very good benefits to using your superannuation, account-based pensions and the new lifetime pensions, when purchasing a retirement village lifestyle.
 “The earnings income from an account-based pension are tax free so is the income paid to you.
 There may also be estate planning benefits that can be utilised.
 This is a great opportunity for downsizers to benefit from superannuation,’’ he says.

 Other rules for the Downsizer Contribution include the property must have been owned for a minimum of 10 years and the contribution to super must be made within 90 days of receiving the proceeds of sale.